Note: This one's for niK, because she is goddamn awesome.

 Rachel would have hit him if she could have reached, he was sure of it.
 "She didn't get lost."

 Rachel shot to her feet, and Monkey threw himself down the tunnel, just far enough to be out of sight.

-There were two sets of footsteps, and they stopped next to Rachel, precious few feet from the grate.
+Two sets of footsteps stopped next to Rachel, precious few feet from the grate.
 "What are you doing out?
 It's near curfew."